amitkgupta/boshv3/README.md

 other Cloud Config resources above, `Compilation`s must be created by the BOSH service administrator rather than the developer.
 Each `Compilation` must reference a `Director`, and there can be at most one `Compilation` per `Director`.
-A `Compilation` associated with a `Director` will implicitly be used when deploying any Instance Groups (not yet implemented) via a `Team` associated with that `Director`.
+A `Compilation` associated with a `Director` will implicitly be used when creating any Deployments via a `Team` associated with that `Director`.
 Creating one of these compilation resources involves specifying various properties (see [specification](#compilation-1) below), including properties used to define an AZ and subnet.
 The user does not define separate `AZ` and `Network` resources to associate with a `Compilation`, rather the necessary information is inlined into the `Compilation` specification. `Compilation`s can be mutated, except for their `Director` reference.
 Deleting a `Compilation` will delete it from the corresponding BOSH Director.

 ## Usage